navcoin/navcoin-org/content/notices/2019-12-19-navcoin-core-4-7-2-community-fund-stability-patches.ru.md

 ---
 layout: notices
-title: NavCoin Core 4.7.2 - Community Fund Stability Patches
+title: Navcoin Core 4.7.2 - Community Fund Stability Patches
 author: Craig MacGregor
 date: '2019-12-19T14:17:04+13:00'
 feature_image: /images/uploads/navcoin-template-2-.png
 notice_categories:
   - General Notices
 ---
-This patch fixes various issues which were investigated and identified as part of the community fund stability review undertaken by the NavCoin Core developers.
+This patch fixes various issues which were investigated and identified as part of the community fund stability review undertaken by the Navcoin Core developers.
 It considered a mandatory update due to the included stability patches and will require a reindex or full resynchronisation of the blockchain to take effect.
 Please read the full release notes for further instruction.
 <!--more-->
 ## Fix for Verify Chain